ernestoherrera/react-controls/src/controls/usernameTextbox.md

 This control allows you to collect username information.
 It uses styled-components library for css styling; therefore, to use this control in your projects, all you need is the one file: usernameTextbox.js
 You may change the css styles directly in the file.

+## Composition

+UsernameTextbox is made up by a label and input html controls.
+Screen readers use label controls to ease the data input for people with disabilities.

 ## Properties

     onChange : PropTypes.func